fatmcgav/fatmcgav-netapp/README.markdown

 ## Usage

 ### Device Setup
-In order to configure a NetApp network device, the device *type* should be `netapp`.
+To configure a NetApp network device, the device *type* should be `netapp`.
-You can either configure the device within */etc/puppet/device.conf* or, preferrably, create an individual config file for each device within a subfolder.
+You can either configure the device within */etc/puppet/device.conf* or, preferably, create an individual config file for each device within a subfolder.
-This is preferred as it allows you to run puppet against individual devices, rather than all devices configured...
+This is preferred as it allows you to run puppet against individual devices, rather than all devices configured.

-In order to run puppet against a single device, you can use the following command:
+To run puppet against a single device, you can use the following command:

     puppet device --deviceconfig /etc/puppet/device/[device].conf